 As compared to Chair Gensler’s tenure, and in light of the Fifth Circuit’s decision in National Association of Private Fund Managers et al. v.
 SEC striking down the SEC’s private fund adviser rulemaking, it seems likely that the second Trump administration would provide a period of welcome relative regulatory forbearance for private fund managers.
 In particular, as noted above, it seems likely that any rules adopted relating to the safeguarding of assets would be updated to reflect concerns addressed by commenters to the original proposal.
 It is also likely that the rulemaking relating to “Conflicts of Interest Associated with the Use of Predictive Data Analytics by Broker Dealers and Investment Advisers” is unlikely to be adopted in a form similar to its original proposal, and the rulemaking may not be reproposed at all (as was indicated on the most recent Reg Flex Agenda).

 In terms of affirmative regulatory developments affecting private fund managers, it is possible that the IM Division provides regulatory relief or relaxes previously held positions that would facilitate the development of products that extend private fund managers’ strategies to retail investors.
-For example, the IM Division may revisit its informal staff position that securities issued by a closed-end fund that invests more than 15% of its assets can be sold only to accredited investors.5 In addition, it is possible that IM CCO may be more forthcoming in terms of regulatory guidance regarding recently adopted rulemakings (e.g., amendments to the Advisers Act marketing rule) as compared to recent years.
+For example, the IM Division may revisit its informal staff position that securities issued by a closed-end fund that invests more than 15% of its assets in private funds can be sold only to accredited investors.5 In addition, it is possible that IM CCO may be more forthcoming in terms of regulatory guidance regarding recently adopted rulemakings (e.g., amendments to the Advisers Act marketing rule) as compared to recent years.

 Possible Regulatory Developments at the SEC – Digital Assets